Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## {{site.TITLE_SSDLC_SECDEV_SECGATES}}

 1. **Initial Project Approval:** All new projects that are either implementing new applications or that plan to change existing ones MUST be approved by the relevant IT security function before they are allowed to be started.
-As part of this approval, the relevant IT security function will specify the risk class with the project and may define security controls that have to be implemented or security activities that have to be conducted by the project.
+As part of this approval, the relevant IT security function CAN specify the risk class with the project and may define security controls that have to be implemented or security activities that have to be conducted by the project.

-2. **Architecture Approval (Conditional):** For all new applications with *risk class >= [HIGH]*, or if explicitly requested by the IT security function during the project approval:
+3. **Architecture Approval (Conditional):** For all new applications with *risk class >= [HIGH]*, or if explicitly requested by the IT security function during the project approval:
    - The solution architecture (including security architecture that describes security controls & aspects and a threat model describing relevant threats and mitigations for them) MUST be approved by the relevant IT security function before initial implementation is allowed to begin.
    - The IT security function MAY request this approval to be renewed for architectural changes when certain criteria are met.